Fourier transform decay of distributions in Hardy-Morrey spaces: Introduction

 \section{Introduction}

-The theory of Morrey spaces $\mathcal{M}^{\lambda}_{q}(\R^{n})$ have been extensively developed during the last decades in the several settings (see e.g. \cite{Adams,Adams0,Giga,Kato,Tanaka,RT,Ta}).
+The theory of Morrey spaces $\mathcal{M}^{\lambda}_{q}(\R^{n})$ have been extensively developed during the last decades in the several settings (see e.g. \cite{Adams,Adams0,Giga,Ta}).
 These spaces describe local regularity of functions in $L^q_{loc}(\R^n)$ by special averages on balls as a refinement of Lebesgue spaces.
 Among {many} applications of Morrey spaces we highlight the classical gain of Sobolev embedding into H\"older function space $C^{0,\delta}(\R^{n})$ archived by Morrey (see \cite{Adams0} for details).

-It is well known that Hardy space $H^{p}(\R^n)$ introduced by Fefferman and Stein in \cite{FS} are nice substitutes of Lesbegue spaces and that a rich functional distributional space shines for $0<p\leq 1$ with many applications in Harmonic Analysis, Functional Analysis and PDEs (see e.g. \cite{Garcia,S}).
+In the other hand, it is well known that Hardy space $H^{q}(\R^n)$ (\cite{FS}) are nice substitutes of Lesbegue spaces and that a rich functional distributional space shines for $0<q\leq 1$ with {several} applications in Harmonic Analysis, Functional Analysis and PDEs (see e.g. \cite{Garcia,S}).

-In \cite{Tanaka, HH} {the authors} considered an hybrid space called the Hardy-Morrey space $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ for $0< q\leq \lambda <\infty$ presenting a natural characterization via smooth maximal function and a peculiar atomic decomposition theorem (see \cite[p.100]{HH} and \cite[Theorem 1.3-1.4]{Tanaka}).
-As expected, these spaces recover the Morrey spaces for $1<q<\lambda<\infty$ and Hardy spaces for $1<q=\lambda<\infty$.
-Variations of Hardy-Morrey spaces have been studied in \cite{akb, K-p-Ho, K-p-Ho2} {and references there in}.
-The Hardy-Morrey spaces are explored in several settings as Calder\'on-Zygmund theory, singular integral operators \cite{WJ} and characterizations of trace-law to Riesz potentials \cite{Xiao, Liu2}.
-These studies are motivated by applications on regularity theory of PDEs \cite[Theorem 1.5]{Xiao-Liu1} and they are of great value in Geometric Harmonic/Potential Analysis \cite[p.5]{Liu2} and Fluid Dynamics \cite{WJ} as well. {Comparable to Morrey space $\mathcal{M}^{\lambda}_{q}(\R^{n})$ some key points break down for $\mathcal{HM}^{\lambda}_{q}(\R^{n})$} when $0<q<1$, for instance the Hardy-Morrey spaces are not closed by multiplication on test functions and for this reason some linear operators (as pseudodifferential operators) in general are not bounded in $\mathcal{HM}^{\lambda}_{q}(\R^{n})$.
-In fact it follows by expected intrinsic relation with Hardy spaces empowered with suitable nature of Morrey norm.
+In \cite{Tanaka, HH} {the authors} considered an hybrid space $\mathcal{HM}^{\lambda}_{q}(\R^{n})$ for $0< q\leq \lambda <\infty$, called the Hardy-Morrey space, presenting a natural characterization via smooth maximal function and atomic decomposition theorem (see \cite[p.100]{HH} and \cite[Theorems 1.3 and 1.4]{Tanaka}).
+As expected, these spaces recover the Morrey spaces for $1<q<\lambda<\infty$ and Hardy spaces for $0<q=\lambda<1$ {(see \cite{FS})}.
+Variations of Hardy-Morrey spaces have been studied in \cite{akb, K-p-Ho, K-p-Ho2} and explored in several {contexts} as Calder\'on-Zygmund theory, singular integral operators \cite{WJ} and characterizations of trace-law to Riesz potentials \cite{Xiao}.
+These studies are motivated by applications on regularity theory of PDEs, geometric harmonic/potential analysis and fluid dynamics as well. {We point out that comparable to Morrey space $\mathcal{M}^{\lambda}_{q}(\R^{n})$ some properties for $\mathcal{HM}^{\lambda}_{q}(\R^{n})$} breaks down when {$0<q<\lambda<1$}.
+For instance, the Hardy-Morrey spaces are not closed by multiplication on test functions and for this reason some linear operators (as pseudodifferential operators) in general are not bounded on $\mathcal{HM}^{\lambda}_{q}(\R^{n})$.
+It follows by intrinsic relation with Hardy spaces empowered with suitable nature of Morrey norm.